opiethehokie/pfp-template/README.md

 * renounce ownership e.g. via `npx truffle console`

 TODOs:
-* terms (like BAYC)
+* terms (like BAYC) and/or FAQ (like Chain Runners)
-* way to do air drop and combine with originals to create something new (like MAYC)
+* general image to show in web app before reveal day